Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 Model Q8 Q4_K_M Q2_K

-Phi-3 Mini (3.8B) 4.0 GB 2.3 GB 1.2 GB
+Phi-4 Mini (3.8B) 4.1 GB 2.3 GB 1.3 GB

 Mistral 7B ~8 GB ~4.1 GB ~2.8 GB

-Data from LocalAIMaster.
+Data from LocalAIMaster and RunAIHome.

 Rule for 8GB: always choose Q4_K_M.
 If it doesn't fit, reduce the model size (3B instead of 7B), not the quantization level (Q2 instead of Q4).
 A smaller model with Q4 will provide better quality than a larger one with Q2.
+Exception: if Q4_K_M literally doesn't fit by 100–400 MB — try IQ4_XS, if such a tag is available for the required model on Hugging Face.

 🎯 Ollama Settings for Maximum Performance on Weak Hardware

-Three environment variables and one habit (closing unnecessary things) — that's all you need to squeeze the most out of 8GB.
+Five environment variables and one habit (closing unnecessary things) — that's all you need to squeeze the most out of 8GB.
 The setup takes a minute, and the difference in stability is noticeable.

 By default, Ollama can keep multiple models in memory simultaneously and handle parallel requests.
 On 8GB, this is an unnecessary luxury.
 Here's the minimal set of optimizations:

-Environment Variables
+Basic Environment Variables

 # Keep only one model in memory (default can be more)